This is without a doubt my favorite Buttercream Frosting EVER!

 - Note: if you want an alternate flavor of frosting, coconut or almond extract would be a great substitute for the vanilla extract, just add it to taste.

-- *I use half salted butter and half unsalted butter (3/4 cup of each)
+- *I use 1/2 cup salted butter and 1 cup unsalted butter for a nice balance.

 - Recipe Source: Cooking Classy